emilianoregazzoni/Bellabeat/README.md

  :mag_right: The company should encourage the users to do more sports on weekends, mostly of the people have more free time on weekends, but it is not reflected on the activity they actually do.
  :mag_right: The company ought to boost people go to bed a couple of hours earlier.
 Maybe it would be enough with some device notifications, about benefits to go bed at 22 or earlier.
 Also maybe they get asleep more quickly.
  :mag_right: Almost ⅓ of the users do not burn the minimum calories a normal human should burn daily.
 The company must inspire the user try to reach at least 2000 calories daily.
+ :mag_right: Suggest keeping the application and devices turned on, in order to record all the information about their activities, such as a normal day of work, or a lazy day, or maybe a gym day.
+The company needs to have all the information available posible from the users.